lsst-ts/ts_salobj/doc/salobj_cscs.rst

       If any of these methods fail then the state change operation is aborted, the summary state does not change, and the command is acknowledged as failed.
-    * Your subclass may override `BaseCsc.report_summary_state` if you wish to perform actions based the current summary state.
+    * Your subclass may override `BaseCsc.report_summary_state`
+      if you wish to perform actions based the current summary state.
+      This is an excellent place to :ref:`start and stop a telemetry loop<lsst.ts.salobj-telemetry_loop_example>`.
     * Output the ``errorCode`` event when your CSC goes into the `State.FAULT` summary state.